abdulquyoom4/firstRepo/README.md

 # firstRepo
 This is my First Repository in Github
 <br>
-Edited by -  Abdul Quyoom
+Edited by - Mr Abdul Quyoom